-Brasserie Sixty6 is a brilliant and lively restaurant with a fresh take on Irish cuisine (http://www.brasseriesixty6.com/).
+Brasserie Sixty6 is a brilliant and lively restaurant with a fresh take on Irish cuisine (http://www.brasseriesixty6.com/ may be closed).
 The food was divine and the wine list really quite broad with a bit of something for everyone.

 As anyone who reads my blog knows, I love farm to table restaurants and Dublin’s The Farm (http://www.thefarmrestaurant.ie/) hits the mark straight on the head!
 You must go: pleasing for both the vegetarian and the carnivore alike, the staff where fun and informed and the food absolutely divine.
 (The “beet me up” dinner was out of this world!)